pacharanero/clinical-guidance-service-standard/SERVICE-STANDARD.md

-# Independent Health and Care (IHAC) UK Service Standard on the Production and Distribution of Clinical Guidance
+# UK Service Standard on the Production and Distribution of Clinical Guidance

-DRAFT: February 2025
+DRAFT: 2025

 ## About this service standard